OsamaShabrez/OsamaShabrez/README.md

 ### 👋 Hello world!
 I am @[Osama Shabrez](http://osamashabrez.com)

-🌱 I am a full stack engineer with ~10 years of accumulated experience in multiple languages and tools \
+🌱 I am a full-stack engineer with ~10 years of accumulated experience in multiple languages and tools \
-🔭 I’m currently working with dotnet & react in a market leading company \
+🔭 I’m currently working with .NET & React as an engineering manager and lead in a market-leading company \
 👯 I’m always looking for new opportunities and collaborations \
 📫 You can reach me at contact [at] osamashabrez.com or visit my website here: [osamashabrez.com](http://osamashabrez.com)